alex-lt-kong/the-nitty-gritty/c/04_fancy-functions/04_python-interface/2_python-callback/README.md

 ## Comparison

-* While C-to-Python callback is not really slow, but C-to-C callback is MUCH faster...
+* While C-to-Python callback is not really slow, C-to-C callback is MUCH faster...

 * C-to-Python callback
 ```